The (Un)Scalability of Heuristic Approximators for NP-Hard Search Problems: Abstract

 \section{Abstract}

-The A* algorithm is commonly used to solve NP-hard combinatorial optimization problems.
-When provided with an accurate heuristic function, A* can solve such problems in time complexity that is polynomial in the solution depth.
-This fact implies that accurate heuristic approximation for many such problems is also NP-hard.
-In this context, we examine a line of recent publications that propose the use of deep neural networks for heuristic approximation.
-We assert that these works suffer from inherent scalability limitations since --- under the assumption that P$\ne$NP --- such approaches result in either (a) network sizes that scale exponentially in the instance sizes or (b) heuristic approximation accuracy that scales inversely with the instance sizes.
-Our claim is supported by experimental results for three representative NP-hard search problems that show that fitting deep neural networks accurately to heuristic functions necessitates network sizes that scale exponentially with the instance size.
+The A* algorithm is commonly used to solve \cNP-hard combinatorial optimization problems.
+When provided with a completely informed heuristic function, A* solves many \cNP-hard minimum-cost path problems in time polynomial in the branching factor and the number of edges in a minimum-cost path.
+Thus, approximating their completely informed heuristic functions with high precision is \cNP-hard.
+We therefore examine recent publications that propose the use of neural networks for this purpose.
+We support our claim that these approaches do not scale to large instance sizes both theoretically and experimentally.
+Our first experimental results for three representative \cNP-hard minimum-cost path problems suggest that using neural networks to approximate completely informed heuristic functions with high precision might result in network sizes that scale exponentially in the instance sizes.
+The research community might thus benefit from investigating other ways of integrating heuristic search with machine learning.